mzchen14/algolia-movies/README.md

 ### Backend/Pushing Data

-On the backend of my application, after creating an Algolia account, I used the given APP ID and Admin API key to import the movies public ‘records’ dataset provided in the dataset repo.
+On the backend of my application, after creating an Algolia account, I used the given APP ID and Admin API key to import the movies public ‘records’ dataset provided in the public dataset repo.
 For good measure, I also used environment variables in order to hide my API keys.
 For this step, I used the API client in order to set the settings for the search attributes.
 For movie records, I set the searchable attributes to: title, alternative titles, year, actors, and genre.
 I also created a second index just to get a better understanding of using the Algolia dashboard.
 Therefore for the “actors” dataset I mainly used the dashboard exclusively to customize relevance and attributes.
 While I pushed two datasets at this step, the rest of my application will be built upon the movie records dataset.

 ### Frontend